Rockies vs. Braves Player Props Betting Odds

 |0

-- Jurickson Profar has 16 doubles, two triples, five home runs, 28 walks and 26 RBI (59 total hits).
+- Elias Diaz has 14 doubles, a triple, seven home runs, 18 walks and 34 RBI (63 total hits).
+He's also swiped one base.

 |Opponent